 Why Your Support Matters

-The League is at a pivotal moment in its history.
-Our four strategic priorities will transform the way the League serves its membership and the entire orchestral community:
+When the League launched this campaign earlier in the year, we viewed it as a pivotal moment in the League's history; a chance to transform the way the League serves its membership and the entire orchestral community:

 - Providing greater access to timely, relevant information and new learning.